 If you’re motivated to provide hands-on assistance and make a real difference in patients’ lives, earning your PCT can prepare you for your dream job.

-Doctors, nurses and other healthcare professionals rely on PCT - Patient Care Technician to assist with the critical day-to-day care some patients need.
+Doctors, nurses, and other healthcare professionals rely on PCT - Patient Care Technicians to assist with the critical day-to-day care some patients need.
 As a PCT, you’ll provide hands-on assistance to serve patients’ basic needs, as well as work alongside other healthcare professionals.

 More and more patients require special care, sometimes around-the-clock.
 Needs vary from patient to patient, making it vital that the Patient Care Technician/Assistant has a diverse range of knowledge and skills to provide their basic care.